 You do not have to include Roth IRA distributions in your gross income if they are a return of your regular contributions or conversions from a traditional IRA or employer retirement plan.
 A qualified distribution of earnings from your Roth IRA is non-taxable.
 That would include any payment or distribution from your Roth IRA that meets both of the following requirements:

-If your Roth IRA distribution is not a qualified distribution, any earnings that are withdrawn are taxable.
-Distributions are taken from your contributions and earnings in a set order:
+If your Roth IRA Distribution is not a qualified distribution, any earnings that are withdrawn are taxable and may be subject to the 10% early distribution penalty.

 See IRS Pub 590-B for more information about these exceptions.